itdxer/neupy/site/docs/layers/basics.rst

 Mutlilayer Perceptron (MLP)
 ===========================

-In this section we are going to learn more about layers with activation function which are the most important building blocks for the MLP networks.
+In this section, we are going to learn more about layers with activation function which are the most important building blocks for the MLP networks.
 Let's consider the following example.

 .. code-block:: python